Members of Staff

 Outside of work I am a keen sports fan and am a season ticket holder at Sale Sharks RUFC.

 I joined the team at Festivals House in March 2016.
 Originally from South Africa, I came over to London in 1995 “to work and travel for two years”.
-It was twenty years later that I was finally ready to leave London and I relocated to the North West in August 2015 to do the Foundation in Art and Design, followed by a BA in Illustration and Animation at MMU.
+It was twenty years later that I was finally ready to leave London and I relocated to the North West in August 2015 to go back to University.
+I am currently studying a BA(Hons) in Illustration and Animation at Manchester Metropolitan University.

 My business background has been very start-up oriented as I love the challenge and diversity that it offers.
 I have strong business and administrative skills, having worked for a variety of organisations including a global management consultancy, a start-up mining company and an open source software company, which I joined as a start-up and left as a company employing over 700 people worldwide.
 My specialties are processes, logistics and problem solving.
 Outside of work I make art, read, hike and enjoy the theatre and the ballet as often as I can.